joshbatley/joshbatley.com/readme.md

 Q: Why no JavaScript?

-A: It's a tiny website for me to throw some line on.
+A: It's a tiny website for me to throw some lines on.
 See [KISS](https://en.wikipedia.org/wiki/KISS_principle)